Many-body correlations for nuclear physics across scales: from nuclei to quark-gluon plasmas to hadron distributions: Multi-particle correlations in heavy-ion collisions

 The total yield of hadrons in a collision event is:

 coming from the contribution of several species (typically 80\% pions, 15\% kaons, and 5\% heavier particles).

 At high enough energy, the rescattering of partons in the interaction region leads on a time scale of order 1 fm/$c$ to the formation of a system that is close to thermal equilibrium \cite{Schlichting:2019abc}, the QGP, a near-perfect fluid characterized by the equation of state of hot QCD \cite{Bernhard:2019bmu,Gardim:2019xjs}.
-One of the main goals of the high-energy nuclear collision programs is indeed the study of this medium from experiments \cite{ALICE:2022wpn,Arslandok:2023utm}.
+One of the main goals of the high-energy nuclear collision programs is indeed the characterization of this medium from experiments \cite{ALICE:2022wpn,Arslandok:2023utm}.

 The hydrodynamic expansion affects mainly the production of \textit{soft} particles sitting at low values of $p_t$, typically $p_t < 2$ GeV.
-Precise information about how the QGP flows can be reconstructed from global properties of the observed spectra.
+Precise information about the flow of the QGP can be reconstructed from global properties of the observed spectra.
 One such property is the average magnitude of the hadron momenta,

 quantifying the explosiveness of the QGP expansion.
 Second, one looks at the azimuthal distribution of the produced hadrons via a Fourier decomposition \cite{Heinz:2013th},

 where the complex harmonics, $V_n (p_t)$, dubbed coefficients of \textit{anisotropic flow}, encode the anisotropy of the particle emission.
 In their $p_t$-integrated form, they read: